dabrahams/swift/docs/StringManifesto.md

 currently a performance win, and I am not sure what experiments might be needed in order to find out.

+One thing is clear: if we do keep it,

 ### `description` and `debugDescription`

 * Should these be creating localized or non-localized representations?